IsaacCavallaro/IsaacCavallaro_T1A2/readme.md

 # Purpose

-The purpose of this project to provide an online portfolio that provides information about you, your skills, interests, professional knowledge and a showcase of your work.
+The purpose of this provides information about my background, skills, professional knowledge and illustrate the work I have developed during my time at Coder Academy.

 # Target Audience

-The target audience for the portfolio website is an employer looking to engage a dev and/or IT professional.
-Expect the employer to have the following knowledge and expectations:
+The target audience for this portfolio website is employers looking to engage with a developer who enjoys problem-solving with creative people.

-technical knowledge relating to information technology, software development/coding, programming languages and development stacks high expectations of professionalism and a positive work ethic

 # Functionality/Features

+The website is designed with a mobile-first approach and is responsive acroos screen sizes.

 # Sitemap